anjumkhan872/Project-Foundations-for-Data-Science-FoodHub-Data-Analysis/README.md

 # Project-Foundations-for-Data-Science-FoodHub-Data-Analysis
 The food aggregator company has stored the data of the different orders made by the registered customers in their online portal.
 They want to analyze the data to get a fair idea about the demand of different restaurants which will help them in enhancing their customer experience.
+Through rigorous data exploration and analysis, we will identify trends in customer preferences, popular restaurants, and peak ordering periods.
+This will enable us to tailor promotional strategies and operational workflows to meet customer demands effectively.
+Additionally, sentiment analysis of customer feedback will provide invaluable insights into areas of improvement and help prioritize enhancements to the platform.